rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

   - Unreal
     - C++, commercial, Epic Games, seems like you need a very advanced team to use it?? though, you can get very far using the visual programming thing ("blueprints"). lol, *reeks* of shit “AAA” (*what does even that mean??*) games and human-labor-abusing companies.
 Though you can make anything with it, in my mind, it always seemed more specialized for 3D games, particularly where the player controls a single character (first/third-person shooters)

 ### 2D *only*
-although these **reek** of the nasty smell of degrading immoral mobile “game” companies, god-awful Facebook “games”, and gambling companies (in shady places like Russia and China), these engines have shipped several games cross-platform, and thus are far more stable choices than most things indie engine makers churn out. also, all of them are open-source.
+although these **reek** of the nasty smell of degrading immoral mobile “game” companies, god-awful Facebook “games”, and gambling companies (in shady places like Russia and China), **these engines have shipped several games cross-platform, and thus are far more stable choices than most things indie engine makers churn out**. also, all of them are open-source.

   - **Defold**
-    - 2D/slight 3D, Lua, became open source rather recently (2020?), **great for mobile**, modular building results in a tiny executable, great tutorials, easy to get started, no-autocomplete in the provided IDE’s code editor??, **perhaps the best alternative to Godot, with true cross-platform support** (but must really research and decide if the company is truly evil: are their games evil? is their work culture evil? ..and so on)
+    - 2D/slight 3D, Lua, became open source rather recently (2020?), **great for mobile**, **modular building results in a tiny executable**, great tutorials, easy to get started, no-autocomplete in the provided IDE’s code editor??, **perhaps the best alternative to Godot, with true cross-platform support** (but must really research and decide if the company is truly evil: are their games evil? is their work culture evil? ..and so on)

   - Cocos2d/Cocos Creator
     - C++, open-source, used to make shitty 2D mobile games for over a decade, now comes with a complete IDE (Cocos Creator), the Obj-c version was especially popular to make iOS games back in the day, **i personally used this once for a local-networked iOS game, and after that, i stopped using a computer for a decade**, how much of that was actually causal is a philosophical problem :D
     - popular in china, and originally ported by a chinese person
+    - i'm scarred by my past experience with it in it's worst form: objective-c

   - Solar2D (CoronaSDK)
     - NOTE: note game editor!